NorthcoteHS/10DWEB/extension/alttpRando/README.md

 3. Start simple - for the tracker, try creating:

     - A list of all the **Items**, with a way to enter whether you have found them or not (checkboxes, text inputs, however you want to do it).
-    - A list of the **Areas** (ignore individual item locations to start).
+    - A list of the **Zones** (ignore individual item locations to start).
-    - A **Calculate** button, which computes which areas are available with those items.
+    - A **Calculate** button, which computes which zones are available with those items.
-    - Then somehow indicate the result (e.g. changing the text colour of the available areas using styles).
+    - Then somehow indicate the result (e.g. changing the text colour of the available zones using styles).
     - **Ignore** the Agahnim requirements to begin with (or just treat it as an Item that you can toggle on/off).

 4. Build from there - the next step is to add the **Locations** (skip Dungeons for now).
-You can make a list like the Areas, and modify the Calculate button to also check each individual Location.
+You can make a list like the Zones, and modify the Calculate button to also check each individual Location.

 5. The trickiest bit will be the dungeons - see the [Information](#information) below.
 The 3 Pendants and 7 Crystals are randomly shuffled between all 10 dungeons, and all 7 Crystals are required to beat the game.
 In addition, certain locations require specific crystals or pendants.
 Finally, there are different requirements for getting *into* each dungeon vs. *completing* the dungeon.